soffes/blog/published/2022-07-27-cozumel-2022/cozumel-2022.markdown

 I shot all of these on a Sony a7R iii in a Nauticam housing.

 Feel free to follow me on Instagram to see more scuba and travel photos.
 I’m [@soffes](https://instagram.com/soffes) over there.

+You may also enjoy my [Cozumel 2019 photos](/diving-in-cozumel) or my [Philippines 2020 photos](/diving-in-the-philippines) if you were into this.